anbazhaganjr/ana-515-week-vi/README.md

 2. **Data Cleaning and Transformation**:

-   - State and county names are converted to title case.
+   - State and county names are converted to title cases.
    - State and county FIPS codes are padded with "0" to ensure consistency.
    - A unified FIPS column is created by merging state and county FIPS codes.
-   - Column names are converted to lower case for consistency.
+   - Column names are converted to lowercase for consistency.

 3. **Data Integration**: